yoheikikuta/resume/README.md

   Image recognition using deep learning: classification, object detection, attractiveness estimation, etc
   - Attended machine learning conference<br>
   PAKDD, IJCAI, NIPS (as a top conference reporter of JSAI in 2017), ...
-- Sponsoring conference and organizing event
+- Sponsoring conferences and organizing events
   - Led company's exhibition, chaired a session of IPSJ, is one of the committee members of CEA
   - Organized various events, see [connpass page](https://connpass.com/user/YoheiKikuta/open/)
 - Hiring and team building
-  - Conducted interview with candidates for machine learning position in domestic and global
+  - Conducted interviews with candidates for machine learning positions in domestic and global
-  - Contributed team building and communication strategy
+  - Contributed to team building and communication strategy

 **Deloitte** (201404 - 201611)
 - Research and Development
-  - Investigated business application through cutting edge technologies and wrote papers <br>
+  - Investigated business applications through cutting-edge technologies and wrote papers <br>
   Image recognition using deep learning, recommendation
 - Data analysis service to a client (onsite project at a client's office)
   - Built machine learning module for a recommender system <br>
   Learning to rank, Xgboost, Factorization Machines, Spark, Hive, AWS
-  - Analyzed various topics: ROI optimization, time series analysis for the budget planning, etc <br>
+  - Analyzed various topics: ROI optimization, time series analysis for budget planning, etc <br>
   ARIMA, price elasticity analysis, linear programming, genetic algorithm
 - Characteristic analysis of tourist spots and brand reputation analysis of a company
   - Analyzed for reporting to clients <br>